Cronospy/Projet_2A_Simond/DroneFleetManagement/README.md

-## For the second : model obstacle avoidance
+## For the second : Model Obstacle Avoidance
 On the interface for our java code :
 → we can change the number of drones
 → the way drone flights, the drones can fly in circles or in grid.